todbot/Blink1Control2/Publishing.md

-    npm run clean  // removes node_modules so they get rebuilt npm install    // installs & builds node_modules npm run pack   // bundles app code using webpack to bundle.js npm run dist   // this does the publish
+    npm run clean  // removes node_modules so they get rebuilt npm install    // installs & builds node_modules npm run pack   // bundles app code using webpack to bundle.js npm run dist   // this does the publish, must do it on each OS (Mac,Win,Linux)
     ```
 -